 About Agility Team Canada

-Agility Team Canada promotes the sport of agility and the purebred dog by encouraging and providing the Canadian agility enthusiast an opportunity to compete in International competition.
-Agility Team Canada supports dedication to the sport, excellence in training and promotes positive, friendly relations between our teammates, our dogs, our sponsors and partners, and other agility organizations.
+Agility Team Canada promotes the sport of agility by encouraging and providing the Canadian agility enthusiast with an opportunity to compete in international competition.
+ATC supports dedication to the sport, excellence in training, and promotes positive, friendly relations between our teammates, our dogs, our sponsors and partners, and other agility organizations.

 Our Values

-- Respect our dogs, teammates, fellow competitors, agility organizations, and for our Canada
+- Respect our dogs, teammates, fellow competitors, and agility organizations.

-The Federation Cynologique Internationale (FCI) is the parent body that governs and standardizes Kennel Clubs and purebred dogs around the world.
-The FCI World Agility Championships is host to the best agility dogs of each country's Kennel Club.
+The FCI is the parent body that governs and standardizes kennel clubs and purebred dogs around the world.
+The FCI AWC is host to the best agility dogs of each country's kennel club.

-Why is Canada invited to FCI World Championships?
+Why is Canada invited to FCI Agility World Championships (AWC)?

 Why does Canada enter the FCI World Championships?

-- Promote and preserve agility and the purebred dog
+- Promote and preserve the sport of agility.

 What dogs/handler teams are eligible for the Agility Team Canada?